-6.1 Signs shall be provided to identify facilities provided specifically for people with disabilities.
-Such facilities are:

-- a) Accessible car parks

-- b) Accessible entrances

-- c) Accessible routes through the building

-- d) Accessible services available in the building.

-6.2 All signs, except as required by Paragraph 6.3, shall:

-- a) Display the International Symbol of Access, include the direction of travel (if appropriate) and name of, or symbol for, the facility as shown in Figure 8 - b) Use lettering and symbols in a colour that contrasts clearly with the sign background - c) Use the proportional layout of the International Symbol of Access as shown in Figure 9 - d) Be positioned consistently throughout the building between 1400 mm and 1700 mm above floor level - e) For carparks, be ground marked with the International Symbol of Access and may have additional signage positioned as in d) above.
+- 6.1 Signs shall be provided to identify facilities provided specifically for people with disabilities.
+Such facilities are: - a) Accessible car parks - b) Accessible entrances - c) Accessible routes through the building - d) Accessible services available in the building. - 6.2 All signs, except as required by Paragraph 6.3, shall: - a) Display the International Symbol of Access, include the direction of travel (if appropriate) and name of, or symbol for, the facility as shown in Figure 8 - b) Use lettering and symbols in a colour that contrasts clearly with the sign background - c) Use the proportional A put of the International Symbol of cces as sown in Figure 9 - d) Be positioned consistently inroughout me building between 1400 mm and 1700 mm above floor level - e) For carparks, be ground marked with the International Symbol of Access and may have additional signage positioned as in d) above.

-6.3 Where an assistive listening system is installed, a sign displaying the international symbol for deafness, as shown in Figure 10, shall be provided within 600 mm of the door(s) to the room in which the assistive listening system or device is located, and shall comply with Paragraph 6.2 b) and d).
+6.3 Where an assistive listening system is installed, a sign displaying the international symbol for deafness, as shown in Figure 10, shall be provided within 600 mm of the spor(a) to the popular which are ssistive littering system and the state of local ed, and shall compare with Paracrapt 6.2 and d).